 Diagnosis of Flu

-Diagnostic tests are unnecessary for most people with flu because the results would not affect or alter their treatment, which generally consists of maintaining hydration levels, fever control measures and rest.
+Diagnostic tests are not necessary for most people who have the flu, since their results will not change or modify the treatment, which generally consists of hydration, rest and measures to control fever and other symptoms.

 Diagnostic tests for Flu